S2E/s2e-old/docs/SystemTap.rst

 ::

-   # Boot the OS image in the vanilla QEMU and login as root
+   # Boot the OS image in the vanilla QEMU and login as root.
    $ $S2EBUILD/qemu-release/i386-softmmu/qemu-system-i386 s2e_disk.qcow2

    # Get packages on which SystemTap depends and install them: